 9. Heartwood by Dulux

-Marianne Shillingford says: ‘Heartwood is a really popular colour that proves we are not a nation of scaredy cats when it comes to using stronger shades.
+Marianne Shillingford explains, ‘Heartwood is a really popular colour that proves we are not a nation of scaredy cats when it comes to using stronger shades.
 The colour of unfired clay, it’s so popular because it has the magical quality of changing colour as the sun moves across the sky giving it an organic quality that looks subtly amazing without dominating a room.’

 10. Sap Green by Farrow & Ball

-Farrow & Ball’s colour curator Joa Studholme says: ‘At the end of the decade, as we became more environmentally aware, green became the go-to colour.
+Farrow & Ball’s colour curator Joa Studholme says, ‘At the end of the decade, as we became more environmentally aware, green became the go-to colour.
 Sap Green is a sober, olive green that adds modern day glamour to any room while retaining a strong connection with nature.’

 ‘It has an unmistakably organic feel that brings a little of the outside world into your home and works perfectly with the natural materials and pot plants that we love to live with.’
+Green living room ideas shot up in popularity as a result of wanting to connect indoors to out.

 11. Old White by Annie Sloan